 March 21, 2020

 Bell Buckle celebrates its Daffodil Day in its downtown area.
 Mass plantings of the golden beauties were planted more than 100 years ago along the corridors to the scenic little town of Bell Buckle.
 The daffodils have multiplied and now grow in every direction throughout the tree-lined town and corridors leading to the charming little railroad town.
 Horticulture seminars, The Daffodil Flower Show, and a seed exchange round out the festival events.

-Construct fairy houses, take a hike through the South Cumberland Plateau with naturalist experts, browse the vendors and see beautiful artwork during the annual ART for the PARK event.
+Construct fairy houses, take a hike through the South Cumberland Plateau with naturalist experts and browse the vendors .
 Birds of prey programs and demonstrations on natural dye making are also on the calendar during Trails & Trilliums that supports South Cumberland State Park, Tennessee largest state park.

 More than 150 regional and local artists come to Linden, Tennessee to show off their talents and artwork for the thousands of attendees who flock to this festival.
 Fine arts like glass art, woodwork and painting can be found displayed along Linden's Main Street.
 Demonstrations like chainsaw carving, live dance performances and food vendors can all be enjoyed.
 Stop in at the Commodore Hotel & Cafe for a made-from-scratch lunch that you'll remember well after your visit.

 Bridge stitching, creating rolags, peg loom-beg classes and demonstrations take place to teach attendees fiber arts.
 See displays of llamas, angora rabbits, sheep and goats.
 There are lots of activities for families and shopping opportunities in the Marketplace.